dr-js/ditor/CONCEPT/0-intro.md

 It's very basic for graph data structure, but difficult for text.

 #### prefer **strong-reference** than **strong-typed**
-Something related about the code we are writing, is most of us consider **strong-typed** language is safer, since the basic tooling will do more strict check.
+Most of us consider **strongly-typed** languages to be safer, because their basic tools do stricter checks.

-But non-strong-typed language, with advanced/varied tooling, is also actively being used, with reasonable confidence of safety.
+However, non-strong-typed language, with advanced/varied tooling, is also actively being used, with reasonable confidence of safety.

 So the sense of safety may not come directly from the **strong-typed** syntax,